When we think about growing food in our gardens, we generally think about fruits, vegetables and herbs.

 Dandelion leaves and the green ends of the flowers are bitter, while the petals and stamen have a mildly sweet taste.

 Flower buds or flowers can be fried or turned into sweet or savoury fritters, and the brightly coloured flowers can also be turned into wine or jellies.
+Here are many more things you can do with dandelion flowers.

 The little daisies that you might find all over your lawn are often overlooked as an edible food source.
 But the little flowers can also be eaten in salads or sandwiches.